 To achieve their malicious aims, cybercriminals use a vast number of approaches that potentially allow them to gain remote access, monitor their victims' activities, and then apply surgical, pinpoint pressure.
 This demonstrates how much power they can achieve over their victims' data, networks, business continuity, and reputation.
 Indeed, these attacks don't have to come via custom malware, zero-day exploits, or long-term persistence campaigns.
-They can simply be the result of poor security practices by employees, poor configuration of RDP or other remote access tools, or gaps in practices and processes, within both your organization and that of your service providers or others in your supply chain.
+They can simply be the result of poor security practices by employees, poor configuration of RDP or other remote access tools, or gaps in practices and processes, within both organization and service providers, or other gaps in the supply chain.